martintasker/handlib/README.md

 Todo:

+* ensure that an FXGlyph constructor can cope with either a Glyph or FXGlyph parameter
 * make a dot return zero substrokes
 * ever-better and richer feature extraction
 * better internal structure for feature extraction